piqnt/planck.js/docs/pages/limitations.md

 ## Determinism

-For the same input, and same binary, Box2D/Planck.js will reproduce any simulation.
+For the same input, and same javascript runtime, Box2D/Planck.js will reproduce any simulation.
 Box2D/Planck.js does not use any random numbers nor base any computation on random events (such as timers, etc).

 However, people often want more stringent determinism.